slarmoo/.github/profile/essentials/gitHub/gitHub.md

    cd startup
    ```

-### Practice using Git and resolving conflicts
+### Practice using Git

-1. Open up the repository directory in VS Code and create a file named `conflictTest.md`.
-Add some text to the file.
-1. Use the Git functionality of VS Code to add `conflictTest.md` to Git, commit your changes, and push them to GitHub.
+1. Open up the repository directory in VS Code and modify the `readme.md` and `notes.md` file.create a file.
+Commit your changes, and push them to GitHub.
-1. In GitHub modify your `conflictTest.md` file and commit the changes.
+1. Using the GitHub web console modify your `readme.md` file and commit the changes.
 1. In VS Code pull down and review the changes.
-1. Make another change to the `conflictTest.md` file on GitHub and commit the change.
-1. Before you pull the changes to your development environment, change the same line in the `conflictTest.md` file and commit the change.
-1. Attempt to pull the GitHub changes to your development environment.
-Note and resolve the merge conflict.
-Commit the merged changes.
-Push the merge commit.
-1. On GitHub observe the resolved merge.

-### Create your notes.md
+### Your notes.md

+Your notes file is meant as a place to remember all the things you have learned from this course.
+You should modify this file frequently.

 1. Read the GitHub documentation about the basics of [writing markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
-1. Create a file in your repository called `notes.md`.
-You can use the contents of this file while taking the midterm and final exam.
+1. Access the file in your repository called `notes.md`.
+You can use the contents of this file on any exam.
 As you modify your `notes.md` file throughout the class.
 Make sure that you keep it organized and clean.
 You can add multiple `.md` files and reference them from your `notes.md` file in order make it easier to organize your content.
 1. Make your first notes in your `notes.md` file about what you learned from this assignment.
-Consider adding a link in your `README.md` file to your `notes.md` file.
 Commit and push your notes to GitHub.

 _If your section of this course requires that you submit assignments for grading_: Submit in the Canvas assignment the URL of your GitHub startup repository.